 Now, I’m no techie and have never done anything like this before so I wanted the easiest route possible.
 I also needed resources to be FREE because I’m skint.
 Did you know we just moved house? 🙂

 So off I trot – well, my fingers did the trotting, all over my keyboard, searching the worn-out shelves of my Google search engine.
 I searched for Free book trailer making software and found.
 Then I looked for the easiest way to make a book trailer.
 You get the idea.
 Nothing magic.
-Eventually after sifting through quite a few searches I found one which lead me to Stupeflix Video Maker.
+Eventually, after sifting through quite a few searches I found one which leads me to Stupeflix Video Maker.
 It has its limitations I admit, but for those of you like me, it’s perfectly accessible and easy to use.
 I didn’t want to spend weeks on a learning curve, I wanted to read instructions and go.
 And this is it!
 No, I’m not an affiliate.